RysanDeluna/Conways-Automata/README.md

 # Conways-Automata

 A simple representation of John Horton Conway's Cellular Automata, simply called LIFE.
+The matrix was inspired by [Akalicki's matrix class](https://github.com/akalicki/matrix.git) with some modifications.

 ---